springfall2008/batpred/docs/customisation.md

 **input_number.predbat_metric_min_improvement_discharge** (_expert mode_) Sets the minimum pence cost improvement it's worth doing a forced discharge (and export) for.
 A value of 0.1 is the default which prevents any marginal discharges.
 If you increase this value (e.g. you only want to discharge/forced export if definitely very profitable), then discharges will become less common and shorter.
+The value is in pence per 30 minutes of export time.

 **input_number.predbat_rate_low_threshold** (_expert mode_) When set to 0 (the default) Predbat will automatically look at the future import rates in the plan and determine the import rate threshold below which a slot will be considered to be a potential charging slot.<BR>